gtanvi58/stack-on-the-code/README.md

 We used datasets from CodeXGlue (https://github.com/microsoft/CodeXGLUE) and the LLM we used is DistilBART (https://huggingface.co/sshleifer/distilbart-cnn-12-6).

 ### Additional notes:
 Due to difficulties with the VSCode extensions webview API and our time constraints, we opted to not use the React framework.
 We also are no longer using a layered architectural design.
-However, we are still using the Publisher-Subscriber model for the webviews.
+However, we are still using the Publisher-Subscriber model for the webviews through the command listeners.

+Command Listeners:
+The VS Code API registers listeners for commands triggered by certain user actions.
+Our extension subscribes to these commands by registering command handlers.
+In our application, the following commands are triggered:

+COMMAND_INFO = 'stack-on-the-code.onGetInfo': Triggered when the user selects the option to get more information about a line of code.
+COMMAND_ERROR = 'stack-on-the-code.onGetError': Triggered when the user selects the option to get more diagnostic information from a line of code that has an error.
+COMMAND_LOGIN = 'stack-on-the-code.onLogin': Triggered when the user successfully logs into the extension.
+COMMAND_HISTORY = 'stack-on-the-code.onGetHistory': Triggered when the user selects the option to retrieve past history of summaries.
+Text Highlighting:

+We listen to changes in the active VS Code editor using the onDidChangeTextEditorSelection event listener, which monitors changes in the VS Code editor.
+If a user highlights text, the extension retrieves that text to make API calls to the StackExchange API.